rancher/dashboard/README.md

 For more information on plugins see [Plugins](./docs/developer/PLUGINS.md).

 ## Running for Development
-Create an .env file, this will allow us to specifiy an Rancher API endpoint and exclude different packages.
+Create an `.env` file, this will allow us to specify a Rancher API endpoint and exclude different packages.
 ```bash
 # Create your new .env file
 cp env.template .env
 ```

 This is what you probably want to get started.
 ```bash
 # Install dependencies